Christian-Browne/MyTasks/README.md

 ### <a href="https://christian-browne.github.io/TaskApp/">View Project</a>

 ### Description
-Created the landing page to a todo task app that.
+Created the landing page to a todo task app

 ### Programs
 HTML